There are no products in your shopping cart.

 Your colposcopist may take a sample of tissue from your cervix.
 This is sometimes called a punch biopsy.

 A biopsy only takes a small sample of tissue, so most people don’t have local anaesthetic.
 If you would like local anaesthetic, ask your colposcopist.
+If you are very nervous or overwhelmed, talk to the hospital before your appointment about the possibility of having a general anaesthetic.

 Your colposcopist will take between 1 to 3 biopsies to make sure they have enough tissue from different areas of the cervix.
 They send the sample of tissue to a laboratory for testing.